 For information on local transport, select your area to be taken to your local transport website

 Are you a journalist, blogger or researcher?
 Here you can find links to some of our core assets, information about our senior leaders and answers to some frequently asked questions.
 You can also get the latest information from our major programmes of work.
-If you need anything else, please email our team who will be happy to help.
+If you need anything else, please email our Media Relations Team who will be happy to help.

 Check out our YouTube channel, where you can find all our video content relating to our activities and major work programmes.TfN YouTube

 John Cridland has a wealth of directorial experience, his principal role at Transport for the North is to manage and provide leadership to the Operations Board as well as being accountable to shareholders from the Partnership Board.

 Right-click on the image to save the image or email the team for a high resolution version.Read more